agama-project/agama-project.github.io/docs/user/reference/profile/iscsi.md

 ## iSCSI authentication

-When performing discovery and login operations, an iSCSI system can be optionally configured to request authentication between controllers (targets) and hosts (initiators) using CHAP (Challenge Handshake Authentication Protocol).
+When performing discovery and login operations, an iSCSI system can be optionally configured to request authentication between targets and initiators using CHAP (Challenge Handshake Authentication Protocol).
 There are three options:

 - No authentication.
 No usernames or passwords are needed.
 - CHAP authentication performed by the target.
 The target authenticates the initiator by sending it